 Craig’s book is divided into nine chapters.
 The first discusses the place of his work in recent Ciceronian scholarship, explains his choice of dilemma as an exemplary rhetorical figure, and provides a conspectus of ancient discussions of dilemma, concentrating in particular on Cicero’s own youthful De inventione.
 That is followed by chapters devoted to seven speeches: Pro Roscio Amerino, as one of Cicero’s earliest speeches, and then in chronological order the six in which the figure of dilemma is most frequently employed: the Divinatio in Caecilium preceding the Verrines, Pro Roscio Comoedo, Pro Sulla, Pro Caelio, Pro Plancio, and the Second Philippic.
 The last chapter is a brief, analytic summary of the uses to which Cicero puts dilemma and related forms; it is followed by an appendix giving text and translation of all dilemmas in Cicero’s speeches (coded to match the categories in chapter 9) and another giving tables of the syntactical variations of dilemma forms.
 The format of chapters 2-8 is similar: a discussion of the case and an outline of the speech; analysis of each instance of dilemma, showing how the dilemma contributes to the structure and argument; and a concluding summary drawing parallels between the uses in the speech under discussion and those discussed previously.
 Craig pays particular attention to formal questions, and he is very careful—and enlightening—in showing how Cicero extends the uses of dilemma as described in textbooks of rhetoric ( De inventione, Ad Herennium, and to a lesser extent Quintilian) to fit his own needs: it moves from being purely an attack on one’s opponent to a means of attracting sympathy for one’s own client or oneself.

 The speech-by-speech format adopted by Craig has advantages and disadvantages.
 It is important, as he points out, to examine each instance in context, and not merely to catalogue or categorize; and he does examine them, one by one, in order.
 But exhaustiveness can be exhausting; and so too are the extended discussions of each case, with long and redundant bibliographies in the first footnote of each chapter and often with far more detail than is germane to his own argument.
+Moreover, in a number of cases he spends far too much time explaining and then modifying the idiosyncratic interpretations of W. Stroh.
+At the same time, however, Craig’s thoroughness in describing each case and speech is a great help if one is not altogether familiar with the orations discussed.
+Although Craig claims (x) to expect readers to know the speeches before reading his book, that is not really necessary; and some of the speeches which he analyzes—Pro Roscio Comoedo above all—are rarely read by anyone but a specialist.
+Furthermore, the discrete consideration of each speech will make it possible for those who teach Pro Caelio or the Second Philippic to read Craig’s chapters on them and profit from his lucid analyses.

 What interests Craig most of all is what he calls the “presentational” aspect of dilemma: its use (cf. p.
 168) as argument rather than within an argument.
 It is this aspect that leads to the broader considerations in his book, to which I will return shortly.
 But not all the speeches discussed are equally revelatory of presentational dilemma: in Pro Sulla, for instance, Craig admits defeat (103): “Dilemma forms, while remarkably plentiful in Pro Sulla, are not integral to the persuasive strategy in a unitary sense; the special qualities of the device and of its repetition do not function together to make a single definable contribution to the persuasive strategy.”
 An honest conclusion, but then one asks why Craig included the speech at all.
 In this speech, as in Pro Plancio, the use of dilemma is largely to place Cicero himself in a sympathetic light, and to defend his client through his own character.
 Craig reveals these techniques well, but they have little to do with the special qualities of dilemma, much more with the “rhetoric of advocacy” analyzed by George Kennedy some years ago.
 The special nature of dilemma does emerge in several other speeches, in which Craig’s analysis is more successful.
 Thus, part of the purpose of the Divinatio is to show that Cicero is a better speaker than Caecilius (and would therefore better represent the Sicilians against Verres); in order to do so, he uses dilemmas to show that Caecilius would be unable, in his prospective prosecution of Verres, to handle the dilemmas that would be thrown at him by Hortensius, Verres’ advocate (cf. esp. p.60).
 Similarly, in the discussion of Phil.
 2, Craig again shows dilemma to be the figure used to demonstrate the speaker’s mastery of rhetoric.
 To some extent, this approach is also valid for Pro Roscio Comoedo and Pro Caelio, in each of which drama is part of the subject as well as part of the technique of the speech.
 Dilemma, as Craig’s account of the first of these shows, is a specious manipulation of language; and it is most at home in cases where the use of language or of oratory is itself an issue.
 As Craig says (41), the dilemma is “a symbol of memorable and irrefutable argument” and thus it is the master-figure for the ability of oratory to persuade—and to deceive.